nicklpeterson/myRetail/readme.md

 - [Maven](https://maven.apache.org/download.cgi)
 - [Docker](https://docs.docker.com/get-docker/)

+The following ports must be available:

+- `8080` (The Application.
+This can be changed in `application.yml` if it is not available)
+- `27000` (Production Database.
+This caan be changed in `docker-compose.yml`)
+- `27001` (Development Databse.
+This can be changed in `docker-compose.yml`)
+- `5401` (Adminer.
+This can be changed in `docker-compose.yml`)

 ### Get Started
 First, start the development and production databases in docker containers:

     docker-compose up -d

-Next, start the application in dev mode.
-Dev mode simply means the api will be pulling data from the development database:
+Next, start the application in dev mode, `spring-boot:run` is the default goal.
+Dev mode simply means the api will be pulling data from the development database.

     mvn

 ### More Useful Commands